choey/upsource-slack-api-adapter/README.md

 Tested to run on NodeJS 6.
 Other versions may be supported.

 ## Configuration
-The Slack webhook end point needs to be provided in config.json in the following format:
+The Upsource base url and Slack webhook endpoint need to be provided in config.json in the following format:
 ```
 {
+	"listenPort": 4000,
+	"upsourceUrl": "link-to-upsource',
 	"slackWebhookUrl": "link-to-slack-webhook"
 }
 ```
 Save this file in the root directory of the project.
 See `sample.config.json` for an example.

-The application runs on port 4000.
+The application runs on port 4000 by default.
 Redirect Upsource webhook to this address.

 ## Running the adapter
 Install npm dependencies by running `npm install` Start the application by executing `npm start`

 ![Screenshot](slack-upsource.png)
+(TODO: update screenshot)